-Ali Velshi methodically schooled Right Wing Congressman Jim Jordan by refuting his lies with authority as fast as the Congressman let them out.
+Ali Velshi methodically schooled Right Wing Congressman Jim Jordan by refuting his lies with authority as quickly as the Congressman let them out.
 Velshi is what a journalist looks like in action.

 Ali Velshi did not fall prey to the Congressman’s well-oiled lies

 Ali Velshi did not allow Congressman Jim Jordan to use the airwaves to spout GOP healthcare lies.
 Imagine if they did that years ago.

 “We know Obamacare is a mess,” said Jim Jordan.
 “Fewer choices.
 Higher premiums.
 Higher deductibles.
 It is a complete disaster.”

 “I have to stop your there,” Ali Velshi interjected.
 “I hear this talking point all the time.
 Under Obamacare, the premium increase has been lower.
 I heard you guys at your press conference yesterday, sort of mincing words with that one.
 We do have to acknowledge that there were higher premiums before Obamacare.
 There were higher premiums during Obamacare.
 The rate of increase has been slower.”

 The Congressman responded as if he did not listen to Velshi.

 “Ali, no one is arguing that health care was wonderful before,” Jordan said.
 “But what we have forgotten in America is what a healthcare market looks like.
 So think about what Obamacare did.
 More mandates.
 More taxes.
 More regulations.
 Drive up the cost of insurance.
 Mandate people buy it, and if they don’t, they get penalized.
 What kind of deal is that?
 Let’s actually bring back affordable insurance for middle-class families.”

 The Congressman was spewing talking points.
 If the rate of increase dropped with Obamacare, how can he accuse Obamacare of causing the rise?